-In addition, I teach a Knowledge Organization class at the Pratt Institute School of Information.
+In addition, I continue to teach a Knowledge Organization class at the Pratt Institute School of Information in Manhattan.
 I collaborate with my former mentor and colleague Dr. Cristina Pattuelli in order to make sure that this foundation class covers introductory material useful for all library and museum studies students.
 It is an honor to work for my alma mater and assist the students in learning about something I am passionate about.
 Access, access, access.

 I also love researching and writing about art.
 I completed the MLIS/Art History dual degree program at Pratt Institute in 2015.
-My graduate work was focused on digital content, archives, art librarianship, and the stunning work of Hilma af Klint.
-My master’s thesis focused on the intersection of the occult and modern abstraction techniques in her work.
+My graduate work was focused on digital content, archives, art librarianship.
+The focus of my master’s thesis the stunning work of Hilma af Klint and the intersection of the occult and modern abstraction techniques in her work.